-On 17 March 2015, the Minister for Health released Delivering Transforming Health – Our Next Steps (PDF 1352KB), which outlines our next steps for transforming South Australia’s healthcare system.
+On 17 March 2015, the Minister for Health released Delivering Transforming Health – Our Next Steps (PDF 1352KB), which outlined our next steps for transforming South Australia’s healthcare system.

-The next steps are based on extensive input, feedback and ideas provided by the community, our staff and the industry.
+The next steps were based on extensive input, feedback and ideas provided by the community, our staff and the industry.

-Find out about the projects that are being implemented as part of Transforming Health.
+Find out about the projects that have been implemented or are currently underway as part of Transforming Health.

 For more information about Transforming Health in your area, visit the relevant page: